 145 Sterling St, Beacon

 When it comes to picking an unforgettable venue, you can’t do much better than Mount Gulian.
-The historic site is a matrimony trifecta, with a sweet red barn, a photo-friendly flower garden, and a riverside setting.
+The historic site is a matrimony trifecta, with a sweet red barn, photo-friendly flower garden, and riverside setting.
 The site extends across 44 acres and houses the charming Dutch Colonial home.
 The triangle-top barn seats 135 for a sit-down dinner, making it ideal for a medium-sized ceremony.
-For a larger party, couples can take advantage of the riverside lawn, which can fit up to 175 for a tented reception.
 Although there is no lodging or restaurant onsite, the barn’s proximity to the many hotels and caterers in bustling Beacon gives couples the freedom to tailor the event to their tastes.

 184 Oak Hill Rd, Hudson